lee2sman/panblog/README.md

 # panblog

+*Note: This project is currently in development as part of my #decemberadventure 2024 project.
+It may change a bit over the month and is not quite feature-complete currently.*

 panblog is a simple, minimal bash and pandoc-based static site generator.
-It takes a flat file directory of markdown files and can build a website inside a folder, or you can add just a new post to an existing panblog.
+It takes markdown files and converts them to a website you can host on your own server, github pages, neocities and the like.

 panblog makes use of Pandoc, the swiss army knife of text file conversion.
-It makes use of pandoc's remarkable conversion tools, frontmatter variables, and custom templating.
+It makes use of pandoc's remarkable conversion tools, frontmatter variables, and custom templating: practically everything needed to make a static site.

+## Rationale

+panblog was created as an alternative to [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), and [11ty](https://www.11ty.dev/) and other static site generators.
+These three are great but I got frustrated with Jekyll breaking with dependency hell every couple months, or having to re-install the 'correct' version of ruby, bundler, and gems.
+I also didn't love that themes would break as Jekyll got progressively updated.
+Hugo was often mentioned to me as an alternative, and not changing nearly as often, but I didn't love having to completely customize and spend so much time setting up Hugo.
+And the number of options to learn felt daunting.
+In contrast, 11ty seemed somewhat easy to jump into, especially since they publish starter template sites, but I don't love npm and the node.js ecosystem because of how often there are changes, occasional security issues, and how packages get so bloated.
+I also looked into [bashblog](https://cfenollosa.github.io/bashblog/) but at 1500 lines of code, it was hard to hack on, and had features like Google analytics and Twitter integrations that I just didn't want.
+In contrast to all of these, 95% of the time I just need a landing page, blog pages, a header, and a folder of images, maybe a contact or about page.
+For this reason over the years I often found myself reaching for pandoc when creating small devlogs, class websites and the like.
+Over time I started creating small build scripts to automate using pandoc, which eventually grew into the foundation of panblog.

 ## Requirements